-This Summer Strawberry Mint Fizz Cocktail is light, delicious and refreshing.
-The sweet strawberry is balanced by lime and fresh mint for a bubbly, fruity drink for the summer heat!
+This Summer Mint Strawberry Fizz Cocktail is light, delicious and refreshing.
+The sweet strawberry is balanced by lime and fresh mint for a bubbly, fruity mixed drink with vodka and prosecco for the summer heat!

 All yummy things separate, and even more delectable when mixed together.